microsoft/AzureTRE/docs/quickstart.md

 - `TF_VAR_location` - Azure region to deploy all resources into.
 - `TF_VAR_image_tag` - Default tag for docker images that will be pushed to the container registry and deployed with the Azure TRE

-### Bootstrap of backend state
+### Bootstrap of back-end state

-As a principle we want all our resources defined in Terraform, including the storage account used by Terraform to hold backend state.
+As a principle we want all our resources defined in Terraform, including the storage account used by Terraform to hold back-end state.
 This results in a chicken and egg problem.

 To solve this a bootstrap script is used which creates the initial storage account and resource group using the Azure CLI.
-Then Terraform is initialized using this storage account as a backend, and the storage account imported into state
+Then Terraform is initialized using this storage account as a back-end, and the storage account imported into state

 - From bash run `make bootstrap`